Quantum memories at finite temperature: Local Hamiltonians and Quantum Error Correction

 In full generality, we can define {\em non-Abelian} anyon models, where pairs of anyons can have multiple fusion outcomes.
 Like Abelian models, these also require error correction.
 However, the corresponding error correction problem is quite distinct to that of Abelian anyons, as discussed in~\cite{Wootton14}.
 This would have important consequences for the related problem of self-correction.
 Unlike Abelian anyons, no current proposals for self-correction have been based on non-Abelian models.
 As such they are beyond the scope of this review.
 However, the recent work on quantum error correction with non-Abelian models can be found in Refs.~\cite{Wootton14, Brell14, Hutter14, Burton15}.

 Interestingly, quasiparticle excitations of the toric code are created in pairs.
 We witness this at the microscopic level of the lattice as anyons are created at the two endpoints of string-like operators.
 This feature is reflected by the fusion rule~(\ref{Eqn:PairCreation}), which shows that we require two anyons to recover the vacuum state.
-Conversely we can only create anyons in pairs of particle-antiparticles from the vacuum state.
+Conversely, we can only create anyons from the vacuum in particle-antiparticle pairs.

 By using the anyonic description of error operators we find an alternative understanding of the logical operators of the toric code.
 As described in the previous Subsection, the logical operators are string-like operators that wrap around non-trivial cycles of the torus.
 In the anyonic picture string-like operators correspond to the trajectories of anyons.
 A logical operator corresponds to the creation of a pair of anyonic particles.
 One such particle then follows some non-trivial trajectory around the torus and subsequently annihilates with the other pair-created anyon that remained at its initial point.
 With this point we can define a natural basis for the ground space of the toric code, where orthogonal ground states correspond to different particle fluxes that pass around some arbitrarily selected non-trivial cycle of the torus.
 We show such a cycle in Fig.~\ref{Fig:JiannisBookDecoder}(a), where the flux of anyon $a$ wraps around the torus along the red line.
 In the case that many anyonic excitations move around the torus, the ground state is well defined according to the fusion rules of the different particle types.
 If we change the number of handles, or {\em genus}, $g$, of the surface where Hamiltonian~(\ref{Ham:Toric}) is embedded, then we change its degeneracy to $2^{2g}$ and we are able to encode $2g$ qubits there.
 This is attributed to the extra non-trivial cycles that can be traversed by anyons on the topologically deformed surface.